alphagov/pay-recurring-card-payments/README.md

-# pay-recurring-card-payments

-## About this repository
+# Recurring card payments `BETA`

 This is a place for service teams on GOV.UK Pay’s beta on Recurring Card Payments to find information and discuss topics regarding the beta.
-We set this up so that files and information can be stored or linked to from a central location that hopefully all teams will be able to access.

 We'll use this repository to publish things like:
 - Week notes